slatedocs/slate/source/includes/library-reference/_library-reference.html.md

 is_terminal is only true when the simulator is in a "game over" state.
 Any cleanup of the is_terminal state should be handled by advance or get_state.

+### objectives (reward functions)

+Any methods added to this class that are not named with one of the above method names are eligible to be called as a reward function.
+To be called, the name of the function specified in an Inkling `lesson` must match the name of the method.
+Reward functions specified in Inkling but not implemented on a `Simulator` class will result in an error.

 ## SimState